The Brent Story

 - be economically responsible.

-We will make our final detailed recommendations on how best to decommission the Brent oil and gas field when we are confident the proposals are safe, technically achievable, environmentally sound and financially responsible.
+We have made detailed recommendations on how best to decommission the Brent oil and gas field and are confident that these proposals are safe, technically achievable, environmentally sound and financially responsible.

 Brent outlook – worker overlooking the Brent field in 2014.